linode/docs/docs/linode/cloud-manager/a-classic-to-cloud-manager-reference-guide/index.md

 1. A confirmation popup will appear asking if you are sure.
 Confirm.

     {{< note >}}
 You must have at least one public IP on a Linode.
-If you attempt to delete the last public IP on a Linode you will recieve an error message *after* you confirm the deletion.
+If you attempt to delete the last public IP on a Linode you will receive an error message *after* you confirm the deletion.
 {{< /note >}}

 ## API Keys/Personal Access Tokens